 Establishing why we want to deliver a robust Careers Plan and what outcomes we would like to achieve, will help you to identify the information and evidence to record in order to effectively measure its impact.
+The Compass+ tool is being used effectively in schools throughout the UK as a safe and secure platform that all staff can use.

 Each student’s careers learning and employability skills development should be recorded while they are at school or college, and students should have access to these.